 I am professor of economics and economic history at the department of economics at Ludwig-Maximilians-Universität München (Munich).
 My research spans political economy and economic history.
 I am especially interested in the economic history of Germany before 1900, in institutional and cultural change, in the political economy of education and of mass movements.
-I have been the PI for ERC Starting Grant 716837 ("Demand for Democracy"), in which we study the evolution of political movements in Hong Kong.
+I have been the PI for ERC Starting Grant 716837 ("Demand for Democracy"), in which we studied determinants of anti-authoritarian political mobilization in Hong Kong.
 I am currently the PI for ERC Consolidator Grant 101044546 ("The City Rising"), where I aim to create a micro-level database of the residents of Munich between 1840 and 1914, and map their economic and social mobility.

-After studies in Mannheim and Berkeley, I graduated from Harvard in 2010, and I have been at LMU Munich since 2011.
+I have been at LMU Munich since 2011.
 In 2019, I was awarded the Gossen Prize for the best young economist (under 45) in the German-speaking countries.
-I am member of the Editorial Board of the Review of Economic Studies and of the American Economic Review, as well Council member for the European Economic Association.
+I am currently member of the Editorial Board of the Review of Economic Studies and of the American Economic Review, as well Council member for the European Economic Association.
 In the past, I have been associate editor at the Journal of the European Economic Association and at Explorations in Economic History.